Restoration of Rights, Pardon, Expungement & Sealing

 Firearms rights are generally not lost upon conviction, though court may prohibit possession of firearms as a condition of probation.
 See State v.
 Kasper, 566 A.2d 982, 984 (Vt.
 1989).
 However, persons convicted of a felony under Vermont law remain subject to federal firearms disabilities, unless pardoned.

-C. Inventory of collateral consequences
+C. Compilation of collateral consequences

 Under 13 V.S.A. § 8004, enacted in 2014 and effective January 1, 2016, the state attorney general is directed to compile a collection of “any provision in this State’s Constitution, statutes, and administrative rules which imposes a mandatory sanction or authorizes the imposition of a discretionary disqualification and any provision of law that may afford relief from a collateral consequence,” and to update this compilation annually.
 In carrying out this duty the attorney general “may rely on the study of this State’s collateral sanctions, disqualifications and relief provisions prepared by the National Institute of Justice described in section 510 of the Court Security Improvement Act of 2007, Public Law 110-177.”